Interviewing

 Open Ended Questions:

-1. How would you describe your
+1. How would you describe your management style?

 I. I am a pretty easy going person.